near/docs/docs/develop/basics/hackathon-guide.md

 contract.someMethod("YOUR DATA"); // WRONG WAY TO CALL METHOD!
 ```

-You need to send the **object** with the variable name that's going to be used in the back-end, just like when calling a REST API.
+You need to send the **object** with the variable name that's going to be used in the back-end, just like when you call a REST API.

 ```javascript
 // RIGHT WAY TO CALL METHOD!